encse/adventure-time/README.md

 It's a bit corny, but consider it to be a little parody made with ❤️.

 The game is written in TypeScript.
 The interaction follows the traditional verb + object pattern.
-IO is delegated to [xterm.js](https://xtermjs.org/) for authenticity and uses ansi escape sequences here and there.
+IO is delegated to [xterm.js](https://xtermjs.org/) for authenticity and uses ansi escape sequences to spice up the terminal green setting.

 It's not really a webapp, but I used [Create React App](https://github.com/facebook/create-react-app) to avoid playing whack-a-mole with the bundling issues that always come up at the beginning of these projects.